Ouyi Zhixu: Teaching

+Full digitalized text of a collection of Ouyi's complete works.
+Published by Shanghai Buddhist Books in 1934.

 Ouyi was an eclectic author who wrote on many Chinese Buddhist doctrines and methods.
 His numerous works cover Pure Land practice, bodhisattva precepts, Tiantai doctrine and practice, Chan meditation (relying on the Śūraṅgama Sūtra), repentance rituals, Dizang devotion, Consciousness-only philosophy and meditation as well as Chinese Esoteric Buddhism.
 Ouyi was well versed in the different Buddhist traditions of China, and according to his autobiography, he saw himself as being part of an inclusive tradition that included diverse Buddhisms such as Tiantai, Chan, Vinaya, and Pure Land.
 He had a non-sectarian view of the various forms of Buddhism, seeing them all as skillful means (upaya) for sentient beings with different potentials and circumstances.

 Furthermore, he saw the various elements of Chinese Mahayana as being harmonious and inseparable:Meditation, the Teachings, and the Vinaya—these three are strung together continuously.
 They are not just spring orchids and fall chrysanthemums.
 Meditation is the Buddha’s mind, the Teachings are the Buddha’s words, and the Vinaya is the Buddha’s practice.
 How can this world have the mind but not the words or the practices?
 Numerous scholars see Ouyi as being affiliated with the Tiantai school.
 This is because his works show a deep influence from Tiantai ideas and doctrinal schemas, including the three truths, three contemplations, four teachings and so on.
 However, other scholars refuse to pin him down to a single tradition, pointing to other influences in Ouyi's writings, including Vinaya, Chan and Pure Land ideas.

 Scholars like Beverley Foulks have argued that Ouyi ultimately did not consider himself to be a promoter of a single tradition in a sectarian sense, but instead should be seen as someone who saw his project as one “harmonizing the traditions” (zhuzong ronghe) and transcending specific sectarian distinctions.
 Throughout his life, he studied and practiced multiple Chinese lineages, including Chan, Vinaya, Tiantai and Pure Land.

 The metaphysical foundation of Zhixu's Buddhist philosophy is the theory of "principle and nature" (理体), which is often expressed through varying terms such as "mind and nature" (心性), or "mind and body" (心体).
 These terms are used interchangeably to describe the fundamental principle that underlies all phenomena.
 This is the buddha-nature, the "body" of all dharmas, which is neither "empty" nor "not empty".
 It is beyond all descriptions and negations, and yet it is the source of all phenomena.
 The basic source of this metaphysical theory is found in key Mahayana sources such as the Awakening of Faith, Śūraṅgama Sutra and the Lankavatara Sutra, both of which were commented upon by Ouyi.